 A methodology provided by Natural England has been used to calculate a nutrient budget and the full workings are provided in Appendix 1.
-The calculations conclude that, including a precautionary 20% buffer, there is a predicted Total Nitrogen surplus arising from the development of 348.63kg/TN/yr.
-This is based on the additional population from the residential units and hotel rooms using 110litres of waste water per person per day.
+The calculations conclude that there is a predicted Total Nitrogen surplus arising from the development of 420.1kg/TN/yr.
+This is based on the additional population from the residential units using 110litres of waste water per person per day.

 Due to the nature of the site, and the surrounding urban environment, there are no further mitigation options on site.
-In addition, at present there is no strategic mitigation scheme into which payments can be made.
-It is therefore proposed that a record of the outstanding amount of 348.63kg/TN/yr nitrogen is made so that it can be added to the levels of nitrogen to be addressed by a strategic mitigation scheme once one has been developed.
+At present strategic mitigation measures are still under development and it is therefore proposed that a record of the outstanding amount of 420.1kg/TN/yr nitrogen is made.